python-trio/trio/README.rst

            __qualname__ for tracebacks!)
          - patching the KI protection gap (I think, assuming 'with' calls __(a)exit__ atomically)
-   - XX add a nursery fixture for pytest

-     this is a bit complicated because it requires some tight integration with trio_test...

-   - add an instrument hook for task created, task died, (task reaped?)

    - add nursery statistics? add a task statistics method that also gives nursery statistics? "unreaped tasks" is probably a useful